 FHA also has an upfront mortgage insurance premium of 1.75% which is financed into the loan amount.
 However if you were to streamline refinance your FHA loan into another FHA loan, within 3 years, you could get a partial refund of this premium back.

-It’s important to note that the loan limits on FHA loans increase if you purchase a multi-unit property, and the minimum down payment is still 3.5%:
+It’s important to note that the loan limits on FHA loans increase if you purchase a multi-unit property, and the minimum down payment is still 3.5%.
+These loan limits are effective for contracts beginning Jan 1 2022:

 Pre-Qualify Now: https://ajaffe.firsthome.com/startapp